jni/halfway-to-i2k-skimage-napari/tutorial/02_segmentation_and_measuring.md

 +++

-In the rest of this notebook, we will segment nuclei from a small sample image provided by the Allen Institute for Cell Science.
+In the rest of this notebook, we will segment cell nuclei from a small sample image provided by the Allen Institute for Cell Science.

 ```{code-cell} ipython3
 from skimage import data